 Grabone’s Landscape

-If Alpine’s towering ridges and summarily grandeur makes the use of palette knife technique a natural artistic instinct, Grabone’s landscape of a pond and boat shows his deft skills freed him from subject limitation and he could paint any scenes that spoke to him.
+If Alpine’s towering ridges and summarily grandeur make the use of palette knife technique a natural artistic instinct, Grabone’s landscape of a pond and boat shows his deft skills freed him from subject limitation and he could paint any scenes that spoke to him.

 The intimacy in this landscape painting lies in the painter’s reflection of picturesque attractiveness and his absorption of geographic accuracy.
-But it is overall less textural in natural and more harmonious in light and tonality.
+But it is overall less textural in nature and more harmonious in light and tonality.
 The pond is neither tranquil like a mirror nor rippling and glistering.
-While the opaque paint gives the volumn of the forest, the subtle light which is diffused through branches and bounced from the water surface provides a technical challenge to the in general heavy-handed palette-knife style.
+While the opaque paint gives the volume of the forest, the subtle light which is diffused through branches and bounced from the water surface provides a technical challenge to the in general heavy-handed palette-knife style.

 Grabone's landscape